scorpido74/azure-docs.nl-nl/articles/load-balancer/load-balancer-standard-public-zone-redundant-cli.md

 ![Node.js-app uitvoeren](./media/load-balancer-standard-public-zone-redundant-cli/running-nodejs-app.png)

-Als u de load balancer het distribueren van verkeer tussen virtuele machines in alle drie de beschikbaarheids zones met uw app wilt zien, kunt u een virtuele machine in een bepaalde zone stoppen en uw browser vernieuwen.
+To see the load balancer distribute traffic across VMs in all three availability zones running your app, you can stop a VM in a particular zone and refresh your browser.

 ## <a name="next-steps"></a>Volgende stappen
 - Meer informatie over [Standard Load Balancer](./load-balancer-standard-overview.md)